skypjack/entt/README.md

 ## Library

 `EnTT` is a header-only library.
-This means that including the `entt.hpp` header is enough to include the whole framework and use it.
+This means that including the `entt.hpp` header is enough to include the library as a whole and use it.
 For those who are interested only in the entity-component system, consider to include the sole `entity/registry.hpp` header instead.<br/>
 It's a matter of adding the following line to the top of a file: